Eagle Scout is the highest advancement rank in Boy Scouting.

 - From 1912 to 2012, more than 2 million Boy Scouts earned the Eagle Scout rank.

 - Around 7 percent of all Boy Scouts earned the Eagle Scout rank in 2012.

 - In 2012, the average age of boys earning the Eagle Scout rank was 17 years of age.

 Eagle Scout Rank

-- Plan, develop, and give leadership to a service project for any religious organization or any school or community.
+- While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.

 - Successfully complete an Eagle Scout board of review.

 *You must choose only one merit badge listed in items h, i, and k.
 If you have earned more than one of the badges listed in items h, i, and k, choose one and list the remaining badges to make your total of 21.

 - Founded in 1972, the National Eagle Scout Association maintains contact with Eagle Scouts to sustain their interest in Scouting.